orbs-network/orbs-ethereum-contracts-v1/voting/ethereum/instructions/vote_out.md

-## Voting
+## Voting Out Validatots

-Guardians enforce the protocol by monitoring the network and vote to approve Validators accordingly.
+Guardians enforce the protocol by monitoring the network by voting out Validatots that do not follow the protocol.
 A Guardian that identifies Validators that do not follow the protocol can vote them out.
 In each vote, a Guardian can vote out up to 3 Validators, a Guardian may by voting with an empty list, express consent to include all the listed Validators.

 A Guardian may cast a vote at any time which remains valid for up to 45,500 Ethereum blocks (approximately one week).
 In order to participate in an election, a guardian needs to have a valid vote at the time of the election event.
 When voting to vote out multiple Validators, the voting weight for each Validator equals to the Guardian’s total voting weight.